designstem/projects/biomimicry/index.md

   1. Under the microscope, take a closer look at what you found.
 Explore the textures.
 Physics be closer to biologists...

-  2. Collect patterns that you find under the microscope and macro scale them.
+  2. Collect patterns that you find under the microscope and macro-scale them.
 Take pictures of your results.
 See their structure.
 Draw again by hand or computer the single elements.

-  3. Try to repeat the elements by forming several patterns, that you could for example later apply to a t-shirt.
+  3. Try to repeat the elements by forming several patterns that you could, for example, later apply to a t-shirt.

   <br />